BlockBuilderJoe/BlockBuilder-API/builder/Builder API.md

 3. Set it up like the image below and click the button: Create a Deployment
     > **📝 Note:** Requires an **Nvidia A40 GPU as a minimum** - the performance scales well with higher cards but it has the best price to performance with the A40 Tier
    ![Screenshot2](../img/Screenshot2.png)

+**⚠️ Warning:** Always remember to manually stop your Replicate Deployment when you are finished.

 4. Now you can install Replicate:
 ```shell
 npm install replicate